We Bare Bears: The Movie: Release

-Critical response
+Reception

 Covering the film for SF Weekly, Grace Li summarized the film as "sweet and fun" and a perfect summation for four seasons of adventures.
 Though expressing regret over the series' unresolved story lines, she complimented its zany sense of humor and its ultimate message, which to her was that "you can always choose your family".
 Shamus Kelley of Den of Geek gave the film a five out-of five star rating and praised it as an excellent film; one that feels relevant without losing the fun that made the show a fan favorite.
 Commending the relationship of its main characters, whose fight against intolerance he said infuses every moment of the film with more power and relevance than any other story the show has done before.
 Rollin Bishop of ComicBook.com awarded the film a four out of five-star rating.
 Though describing it as poorly paced, he praised its decision to include the heavy themes, which were exacerbated by current events.